Atem18/atemlire/_drafts/how-to-setup-a-vpn-on-ubuntu-19-10-using-wireguard.md

 Leave PEER_IPHONE_PUBLIC_KEY for now, we will replace it after with our client's public key.

-Change the AllowedIP if you change the network or if you want to attribute another IP to your peer/client.
+Change the AllowedIPs if you change the network or if you want to attribute another IP to your peer/client.

 ### Client configuration